w3c/wai-easy-checks/content/title.md

 ## Who depends on good page titles?

-People who are blind need good page titles.
+Screen reader users need good page titles.
 The first thing screen readers say when the user goes to a different web page is the page title.

 Good page titles are particularly important for orientation — to help people know where they are and move between pages open in their browser.